napari/docs/docs/community/governance.md

-- **Changes to this governance model or our mission, vision, and values** require a  dedicated issue on our [issue tracker](https://github.com/napari/napari/issues) and follow the decision-making process outlined above, *unless* there is unanimous agreement from core developers on the change in which case it can move forward faster.
+- **Changes to this governance model or our mission, vision, and values** require a  dedicated issue on our [issue tracker](https://github.com/napari/napari/issues) and follow the decision-making process outlined above, *unless* there is unanimous agreement from core team members on the change in which case it can move forward faster.

-If an objection is raised on a lazy consensus, the proposer can appeal to the community and core developers and the change can be approved or rejected by escalating to the SC.
+If an objection is raised on a lazy consensus, the proposer can appeal to the community and core team members and the change can be approved or rejected by escalating to the SC.